Columns++ for Notepad++ documentation

 Calculation

 Columns++ can add or average columns of numbers or perform calculations across rows; these are explained below.
-See Number formats for details about how Columns++ recognizes numbers.
+See Number formats for details about how Columns++ recognizes numbers, how numbers are represented internally in calculations, and some limitations on the accuracy of calculations.

 Calculating in columns